DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Evaluation Results

 The efficiency of defense algorithms is a critical factor for their deployment in real-world systems.
-In Figure~\ref{fig:tradeoff}, we present a trade-off between the efficiency and effectiveness of various defense methods against hiding attacks on INRIA-Person.
-The X-axis represents the average processing time for one input image (excluding the detector processing time), while the Y-axis shows the average mAP.5 across all hiding attacks and detectors.
-An ideal defense algorithm would have high mAP.5 performance and short processing time, placing it in the upper-left region of the figure.
-As observed, \ProjectName{} outperforms all other baselines in terms of effectiveness, while maintaining reasonable efficiency.
-Although PAD achieves the second best result on mAP.5, its average processing time for each image exceeds one minute, falls behind all the other methods. \ProjectName{} completes the regeneration stage in 0.28 seconds and the rectification stage in 0.04 seconds per image.
-Although this is not the fastest, it remains within a practical range. \ProjectName{} strikes a balance between effectiveness and efficiency.
+In Figure~\ref{fig:tradeoff}, we present a trade-off plot between the efficiency and effectiveness of various defense methods against hiding attacks on INRIA-Person.
+The X-axis represents the average processing time for one input image (excluding the detector processing time), while the Y-axis shows the average mAP@0.5 across all hiding attacks and detectors.
+An ideal defense algorithm would have high mAP@0.5 performance and short processing time, placing it in the upper-left region of the figure.
+As observed, \ProjectName{} outperforms all other baselines in terms of effectiveness, while maintaining high efficiency.
+Although PAD achieves the second best result on mAP@0.5, its average processing time for each image exceeds one minute, falls behind all the other methods. \ProjectName{} completes the regeneration stage in 0.28 seconds and the rectification stage in 0.04 seconds per image.
+Whereas \ProjectName{} is not the fastest method, it strikes a balance between effectiveness and efficiency.
 This makes it particularly well-suited for offline processing applications where real-time constraints are relaxed, such as post-event surveillance video analysis, or batch processing in security systems.
-In such contexts, the slightly longer processing time is a worthwhile trade-off for the significantly enhanced detection performance and broader protection coverage against diverse attacks.
+In such contexts, the slightly longer processing time is a worthwhile trade-off for the significantly enhanced defense performance.